How to Write a Brand Positioning Statement

 What is the competitive context?

+This defines what alternatives customers compare you to.
 It answers: What are you competing against in the customer’s mind?

 Expanding or narrowing the category can materially change how your brand is perceived.